 - For urgent requests outside of business hours, my rate is £95 ph.
 This rate will be charged at my own discretion.

-- If I am required to enlist the services of any 3rd party then any associated costs will be passed on to you.
+- If I am required to enlist the services of any 3rd party such as another contractor or freelancer then any associated costs will be passed on to you.